Responsible Gambling Resources

 Golden Rules for Responsible Gambling

-Decide how much you can afford to spend and stick to that amount, regardless of wins or losses.
+Decide on a spending limit before you start playing and stick to it, regardless of wins or losses.

-Treat gambling as a form of entertainment, not a way to make money or recover losses.
+View gambling as a form of entertainment, not a way to make money or solve financial problems.

 Recognizing the Warning Signs